 Alisha Saucedo is licensed in Kansas with a Masters of Social Work (LMSW).
 She is completing supervision and clinical contact hours and will sit for for the clinical social work (LSCSW) licensure exam later this year.
 She is currently credentialed to see KanCare clients with United/Optum with Sunflower/Cenpatico pending.
 She can also see uninsured clients needing sliding fee scales down to $40 per session.

 Alisha has practiced school social work in the Topeka area since 2008.
 She also has experience working in acute psychiatric care, juvenile justice, and the foster care system.
 She brings to FPS a wealth of experience with younger children, adolescents, and families as well as play therapy, behavior modification, solution focused therapy, and Nonviolent Crisis Intervention.
+She is also certified in Eye Movement Desensitization Reprocessing (EMDR) for adults and children.

 "My goal is to provide my clients with the opportunity for change.
 Whether that's exploring life through play, including the family or community system, or focusing on a solution, my job is to help you reach your full potential.